PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:45:53
+Last updated: 2024-04-02 15:46:57
-Random Quote: Never complain and never explain. - Benjamin Disraeli
+Random Quote: We must not allow ourselves to become like the system we oppose. - Desmond Tutu